darlinghq/www.darlinghq.org/content/faq.md

 **Will you support applications for iPhone/iPod/iPad?**

-The intention is to support the ARM platform on the lowest levels (the dynamic loader an the Objective-C runtime).
+The intention is to support the ARM platform on the lowest levels (the dynamic loader and the Objective-C runtime).
 Rewriting the frameworks used on iOS is a whole different story, though.
 See [iOS Support Information](/for-developers/ios-support-information).